-Hormones made in the body called insulin and glucagon help control blood glucose levels.
+Hormones made in the body help control blood glucose levels.

-Random blood sugar; Blood sugar level; Fasting blood sugar
+Random blood sugar; Blood sugar level; Fasting blood sugar; Glucose test

-The test may be done in 2 ways:
+The test may be done in two ways:

 - After you have not eaten anything for at least 8 hours (fasting)

 - At any time of the day (random)

 When the needle is inserted to draw blood, some people feel moderate pain.
 Others feel only a prick or stinging.
 Afterward, there may be some throbbing or slight bruising.
 This soon goes away.

 Your doctor may order this test if you have signs of diabetes.
 More than likely, the doctor will order a fasting blood sugar test.

 The blood glucose test is also used to monitor patients who already have diabetes.

 The test may also be done if you have: